founders-building-south-side-on-a-bright-sunny-day

 The Student's Union Advice Centre is a free and independent, student run service that will provide you with specific advice and guidance about your case.
 They can also provide support for you at the meeting.

-The College Wellbeing Service provides a range of services to help you manage your wellbeing.
+The Wellbeing team provides a range of services to help you manage your wellbeing.
 The team will enable you to get the right help from the most appropriate person or team.

-The Disability & Neurodiversity Team support all students who have disclosed a disability, long standing medical condition, specific learning difficulty or mental health condition.
+The Disability & Neurodiversity Services support all students who have disclosed a disability, long standing medical condition, specific learning difficulty or mental health condition.